 Explain the Bridge the Gap Metaphor Effectively with Visuals

 Explain Gap Analysis and Show the Transition from the Current to Desired State

 By using bridge diagrams you can paint a clear picture for your audience.
 In the first example, the current state is represented by an unhappy face.
 There is space in the diagram to answer the question “where are we now?” so you can provide additional details about the current situation.
 The gap analysis stage aims to answer the question “what do we do?” which allows you to outline what separates the current state from the desired state.
 The desired state is the final phase of the diagram.
 It aims to answer “what do we want to achieve?” which is essential.
 Once your audience understands the end game they can make progress toward it.
 If, as in the second example, you have more than three stages you need to represent you can easily customize the bridge to match your situation.

 Illustrate a Bridge Transition Model

 Rather than simply describing where you are, what separates you from your goal, and where you’d like to be, you can use a bridge transition model.
 Show the ending, where you are or were before transitioning; the transition, the steps between; and the new beginning phase.
-You don’t need to use full sentences, simple use of adjectives or simple phrases are sufficient to drive the meaning home.
+You don’t need to use full sentences, simple use of adjectives or simple phrases is sufficient to drive the meaning home.
 You can choose the icons you’d like to represent each phase, and customize the colors to match your brand or another color scheme.